Serologic Antibody Assays

 - Quantitative HCV RNA: The quantitative HCV RNA tests detect and quantify the number of HCV copies in the patient's blood sample, reported as IU/mL.
 Clinically, these tests are used for diagnosing HCV and monitoring response to therapy.
 Quantitative HCV RNA tests used for diagnosis and monitoring should have a lower limit of detection of 25 IU/mL or less.[6,21]

-- Point-of-Care HCV RNA Assay: On June 27, 2024, the U.S. Food and Drug Administration approved the first point-of-care HCV RNA test (Xpert HCV VL fingerstick) to be used as a quantitative HCV RNA level test (range 100 IU/mL – 100,000,000 IU/mL).[22]
+- Point-of-Care HCV RNA Assay: On June 27, 2024, the U.S. Food and Drug Administration approved the first point-of-care HCV RNA test (Xpert HCV VL fingerstick) to be used as a qualitative HCV RNA test.[22]
 This test can be used in clinical settings that are operating under a Clinical Laboratory Improvement Amendments (CLIA) Certificate of Waiver.[22]
 The test requires a blood sample obtained from a fingerstick.
 The blood sample is run on the GeneXpert Xpress System, which performs an automated in vitro reverse transcription polymerase chain reaction (RT-PCR) test.
 The quantitative test result (HCV RNA level) is available in approximately 1 hour.

 Immunoassays for HCV Core Antigen